-Subcass of: E41 Appellation Superclass of: E45 Address
+Subcass of: E41 Appellation Superclass of: E45 Address Scope Note:

-Scope Note: This class comprises identifiers used to communicate with instances of E39 Actor.

-These include E-mail addresses, telephone numbers, post office boxes, Fax numbers, etc. Most postal addresses can be considered both as instances of E44 Place Appellation and E51

-Contact Point.
-The E45 Address subclass should be used in such cases.
+This class comprises identifiers employed, or understood, by communication services to direct communications to an instance of E39 Actor.
+These include E-mail addresses, telephone numbers, post office boxes, Fax numbers, etc. Most postal addresses can be considered both as instances of E44 Place Appellation and E51 Contact Point.
+In such cases the subclass E45 Address should be used..